Born to the Purple

 "Born to the Purple" is the third episode of the first season of the science fiction television series, Babylon 5.
+The episode deals with Centauri ambassador, Londo Mollari, having important files on him stolen by his lover, Adira Tyree.

+Title

+The title has a double meaning, referring to a person who has been born to rule, and also to the Centauri Purple Files, files held on prominent Centauri figures for the purpose of blackmail and extortion.

 Plot

 Commander Jeffrey Sinclair is trying to negotiate a treaty between the Narn and Centauri governments over a disputed sector of space, with help of telepath Talia Winters.
 While Narn ambassador G'Kar cooperates freely, they have trouble drawing Centauri ambassador Mollari from his love interest, an exotic dancer named Adira Tyree.
 Unknown to them, Adira is a slave owned by Trakis who wants Adira to acquire Mollari's "purple files": files that contain high-level information about the Centauri government.
 Adira is conflicted between her love for Mollari, and Trakis' threats.
-She tricks Mollari into drinking a sleeping agent that gives her time to learn his passwords and access the files.
+She tricks Mollari into drinking a sleeping agent that allows her time to learn his passwords and access the files.
 However, when she is scheduled to trade them to Trakis, she flees.

 Trakis approaches Mollari, convincing him that Adira was working against him, and showing him the papers which give Trakis ownership of Adira as his slave.
 Feeling scorned, Mollari continues to put off the negotiations in order to look for Adira.
-Commander Sinclair convinces Mollari to accept his help to search for Adira in exchange for agreeing to his terms.
-Meanwhile, Trakis hires criminals aboard the station to track down Adira.
+He asks Commander Sinclair to support his search for Adira; Sinclair agrees on the condition that Mollari accepts his proposal for a treaty with the Narn.
+Meanwhile, Trakis hires criminals to track down Adira.
 These men attack Sinclair and Mollari but soon are called off, as Adira has been found by Trakis.
 Sinclair, with G'Kar and Talia's help, tricks Trakis into revealing where he has kept Adira on the station.
-Mollari acquires Adira's ownership papers from Trakis and gives them to her.
-Mollari attempts to convince her to stay aboard Babylon 5 since the threat has passed, but she wants to return to a Centauri world.
+With Sinclair's help, Mollari gets Adira's ownership papers from Trakis and gives them to her, freeing her.
+He attempts to convince her to stay aboard Babylon 5 since the threat has passed, but she wants to return to a Centauri world.

 Meanwhile, Garibaldi discovers that someone is using the high-priority secure gold channel to make external communications from the station, something that should only be authorized by Sinclair.
 He approaches Ivanova about it, and she suggests it might be the work of "gremlins".
-After several failed attempts, each of which has Ivanova suggesting Garibaldi look elsewhere, he manages to catch the channel being used again and finds that it is Ivanova herself speaking with her terminally-ill father.
+After several failed attempts, each of which has Ivanova suggesting Garibaldi look elsewhere, he manages to catch the channel being used again and finds that it is Ivanova herself speaking with her terminally ill father.
 It is his last call to her, apologizing for being a bad father to her and making up to her before he dies.
-Garibaldi reports to Ivanova that he found that the source of the gold channel use was a computer glitch and has dealt with it, but he offers to buy her a drink later.
+Garibaldi reports to Ivanova that he found the source of the gold channel communication, stating that it was just a computer glitch while also implying that he knows the truth; knowing of her loss, he offers to buy her a drink later.